Battered DeFi investors put their hopes in Ethereum revamp: Here’s why

 While the Merge is one of the most hotly anticipated events for crypto in 2022, the bullish sentiment around it is unlikely to spread to the broader market, where interest-rate hikes and a weak economic outlook have kept investors away from riskier asset classes.

-A potential threat to Ethereum's beacon chain earlier this week could also push back the timing of the Merge.
+A potential security threat to Ethereum's beacon chain earlier this week could also push back the timing of the Merge.
 The chain, which is key to introducing the new proof-of-stake mechanism, underwent a blockchain reorganization on Wednesday.
 Ether plunged as much as 11% on Thursday before paring losses at around $1,843, well below its $2000 benchmark.

 The glitch might have been due to a network failure such as a bug, or malicious attacks from miners with high resources, resulting in a duplicate version of the blockchain and heightened security risks.